rivue/Gamified-Study-Tool/README.md

             - investigate into late-chunking or late-interaction for vector embedding
             - also add multimodal and >1 file input for library / course creation

-    ideas for name:
-        - name something stone related for the actual lessons (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))
-        - rivue (ReInvent VirtUal Education --> go public w/ the acronym when I start the cardboard thing)

     ideas for map themes (possibly):
         - name something stone related (bc you are SOLIDIFYING your knowledge (hahahahahah ok im done))